firegloves/MemPOI/README.md

 # MemPOI
-A library to simplify export from database to Excel files using Apache POI :japanese_goblin:
+A library to simplify export from database to Excel files using Apache POI

 ---